Gigi Hadid Jokes That Prankster Is

 "Where was Zayn at?" the Fault in Our Stars star tweeted.

 Just imagine the sort of damage that metal arms could do.
-Think twice before messing with this woman or her man, creeps.
+Think twice before messing with this gal or her man, creeps.

 That didn't stop actor Ansel Elgort from chiming in and asking why Hadid's boyfriend, Zayn, wasn't there to come to her aid.